Did you know we also transfer old film.

 The Capture process:

 We use a mix of domestic and industrial playback decks with sophisticated AV processing and calibration equipment to ensure optimum quality.
 All video signals are calibrated to ensure correct video, chroma and black levels.
 Audio signals are conditioned with audio signal compression and equalization equipment.
-We use AVID video capture and editing software to capture, edit and render the various digital file types.
+We use AVID and Blackmagic video capture devices and editing software to capture, edit and render the various digital file types.

 Approximate file sizes: